Minebit-Utilities/minebit-networking/README.md

 # Minebit Networking

 ### Info
-- This is the library used to make java networking easier and contains various utilities useful for most java network applications.
+- This is a library that makes java networking easier and contains various utilities useful for most java network applications.
 - It is created by **Minebit Utilities**
 - **License:**
 	- This application is licenced under the GPL-3.0 Licence.
 For more information see [here](LICENSE.md).